piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 #### Particle solver

-For the treatment of particles, the maximum number of particles `Part-maxParticleNumber` that each processor can hold has to be supplied and the number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions).
+The number of particle species `Part-nSpecies` that are used in the simulation (created initially or during the simulation time through chemical reactions) defines the number of subsequent parameters that will be defined in the parameter input file

     ! =============================================================================== !
     !
 PARTICLE Emission
     ! =============================================================================== !
-    Part-maxParticleNumber    = 40101 !
-Maximum number of particles (per processor/thread)
     Part-nSpecies = 2 !
 Number of particle species

-The inserting (sometimes labelled emission or initialization) of particles at the beginning or during the course of the simulation is controlled via the following parameters.
-Here, only the parameters for the electrons are shown, however, the parameters for the ions are set analogously and included in the supplied parameter.ini.
+The creation (sometimes labelled emission or initialization) of particles at the beginning or during the simulation is controlled via the following parameters.
+Here, the parameters for the electrons are shown, however, the parameters for the ions are set analogously and included in the supplied parameter.ini.
 For each species, the mass (`Part-SpeciesX-MassIC`), charge (`Part-SpeciesX-ChargeIC`) and weighting factor (`Part-SpeciesX-MacroParticleFactor`) have to be defined.